A Stochastic Operator Framework for Optimization and Learning with Sub-Weibull Errors: Preliminaries

 \subsection{Probability}

-In this section, we provide some definitions and results in probability theory that will be used in this paper to derive convergence results in high-probability.
+In this section, we provide some definitions and results in probability theory that will be used in the paper to derive convergence results in high-probability.
 Throughout the paper, the underlying probability space will be $(\Omega, \mathcal{F}, \mathbb{P})$.

-In the following, we introduce the definition of sub-Weibull random variables, which are characterized in terms of their tail probabilities.
-We refer to \cite{vladimirova_subweibull_2020} and the pre-print \cite{kuchibhotla_moving_2020} for a discussion (with the latter presenting sub-Weibull r.v.s in a slightly different manner) and to the pre-print \cite{zhang_concentration_2020}.
+We start by introducing the definition of \textit{sub-Weibull random variables} \cite{wong_lasso_2020,vladimirova_subweibull_2020,zhang_concentration_2021,kuchibhotla_moving_2022}.